JustinBSG/Rubiks_Cube_Solver/README.md

     - Hard: you can solve it in xx steps.
 3. It starts scrambling the Rubik's Cube and you can wait until it stops.
 4. After completing scrambling, it stops and allows you to get back your Rubik's Cube.
+9. Typing `ok` for restarting the program again.

 ## Authors
 - Lau Chun Ting, Justin @JustinBSG